High Availability & Global Replication

 You can use the proxy port (5432

 ) to connect from every region, but it will be quite slow.
-Especially because we put our PostgreSQL cluster in Santiago.
 Connecting to “local” replicas is much quicker, but does take some app logic.

 The basic logic to connect is: